MATLAB code Highlights

 The overall work is performed on the MATLAB software.
 All scripts and plots are generated with the help of MATLAB coding.
 We used the load data per hour, TOU price and flat rate from the historical Dominian Virgina Power system.
 The data is available on Verigina power website.Â It contains the load information of many states of America for each appliance for every hour.Â Three states dataset are used collectively in our case which are

 The GWO controlled EV charging rescheduling minimizes the power loss of the grid, load variation and cost of charging power.
 Figure 3 shows the comparison among the three optimized objective functions which are formulated above.

-Figure 3 comparison of charging cost, load variance and active power loss during uncontrolled and controlled case for low penetration email@example.com
+Figure 3 Comparison of charging cost, load variance and active power loss during the uncontrolled and controlled cases for low penetration firstname.lastname@example.org

 Table 1 Cost, load variance and active power loss by GWO tuned power supplied to EV charging for summer load data

 |Comparison terms||Uncontrolled Load||GWO controlled|